togashidm/Machine-Learning-ExerciseTracking/README.md

 5. To discuss the assumptions made.
 6. To apply the proposed model to predict 20 different test cases.

-###Remarks:

-*  The variables were labeled within CamelCase structure.
-The variables description of the NewTidyData is presented in the Appendix B.
-*  Codes applied here are described in Appendix C.

 ***************************************************
 ####Reference: